 This section shall have no effect on the Airlift Northwest bargaining unit; current practice shall apply.

-All premiums are in Appendix IV – Salary Schedules and Premiums.
+All premiums are in Appendix III – Salary Schedules and Premiums.

-12.3 Standby Premium.
 Off-duty standby assignments shall be determined in advance by supervision.
 Volunteers will be used for standby assignment when practicable.
-Standby premiums for employees placed on standby off the hospital premises are in Appendix IV - Salary Schedules and Premiums.
+Standby premiums for employees placed on standby off the hospital premises are in Appendix III – Salary Schedules and Premiums.